dkypuros/atomic-lang-model/docs/recursive-language-overview.md

 ```
 Move(α[+f], ...β[-f]...) = ⟨label(α), [], [MoveTarget(β), ...]⟩
 ```

+These operations form the **abstract algebra** of our system.
+For a deep dive into how these operations work mathematically, see [Abstract Algebra: The Grammar's Operations](mathematical-foundations.md#2-abstract-algebra-the-grammars-operations).

 ### The Result
 - ✅ **Provably recursive**: Generates a^n b^n for any n